For many years I have declared my undying love for Chicago over New York City.

 This museum is next to the Bean, but try and nip in before the hundreds of school kids that turned up by the bus load when we were there!

-Other places to try are Lou Malnati’s, Giordano’s and Uno for great deep dish pizza.
 Yes Deep Dish pizza is a Chicago institution but I’m reliably informed Chicago residents only eat it when they have out of town visitors, or maybe a few times a year.
-Shock, horror many prefer thin crust NY style!
+Shock, horror, many prefer thin crust New York style!

 This is one of Chicago’s top attractions with loads of great restaurants, bars, live music, amusement park rides with a Ferris wheel, shopping, hotel accommodation and fantastic views of the lake and looking back at this beautiful city.